-B. Campuses and agencies of the MUS have the authority to establish and implement more stringent policies and procedures at the local level.

-C. The MUS adheres to the State Vehicle Use Policy (Administrative Rules Manual Title 2 Chapter 6) with the following additions:

-- 1. Professional Behavior: All drivers are expected to conduct themselves in an appropriate, professional and safe manner when operating a vehicle on MUS/State business. - 2.
+- B. Campuses and agencies of the MUS have the authority to establish and implement more stringent policies and procedures at the local level. - C. The MUS adheres to the State Vehicle Use Policy (Administrative Rules Manual Title 2 Chapter 6) with the following additions: - 1.
+Professional Behavior: All drivers are expected to conduct themselves in an appropriate, professional and safe manner when operating a vehicle on MUS/State business. - 2.
 Driver's License: All drivers must be in possession of a valid and insurable driver license, per State Vehicle Use Policy. - 3.
 Motor Vehicle Records: All drivers must promptly report driving infractions in accordance with the State Vehicle Use Policy.
 All operators are subject to periodic driver record checks. - 4.
 Revocation of Driving Privileges: Any unit, campus or agency of the MUS may restrict or revoke driving privileges for reasonable reasons, including but not limited to unacceptable driving records or evidence of an unsafe condition or circumstance. - 5.
 Seat Belts: Seat belts and other occupant restraint devices must be worn at all times by all occupants.
 Any malfunctioning seat belts must be repaired or replaced as soon as reasonably possible, but before subsequent use.
 It is the driver's responsibility to ensure that seat belts are worn at all times while the vehicle is in motion. - 6.
 Vehicle Operation: The vehicle must be operated in accordance with all traffic laws, ordinances, and regulations, and in accordance with all State, MUS, and institutional policies.
 Drivers must not drive if drowsy or under the influence of any substance which may negatively impact a driver's abilities.
 All drivers should take breaks. - 7.
 Limit On Driving Time: Driving should generally not occur between the hours of 1:00 a.m. and 5:00 a.m.
 Additional qualified drivers should be available for long trips. - 8.
 Limit On Driving Speed: Drivers must abide by the posted speed limit in the jurisdiction in which it is being driven.
 In the event of adverse weather or other factors that affect the ability to drive safely, drivers are expected to use good judgment and take appropriate safety measures based on weather and road conditions and in observance of travel warnings issued by the Highway Patrol or highway safety authorities. - 9.
-Smoking: Smoking is not allowed in State-owned vehicles. - 10.
+Smoking: Smoking and vaping are is not allowed in State-owned vehicles. - 10.
 Distracted Driving: While operating a vehicle, inattentiveness is considered a hazardous activity.
 Inattentiveness includes but is not limited to: talking on a cell phone, using hand held devices, eating, reading, reaching for items that have fallen to the floor, etc. A driver's attention should be fully directed to the task of driving the vehicle.
 Drivers are strongly encouraged not to use cell phones or other electronic communications devices or objects while operating vehicles on State business. - 11.
 Cell Phones: Drivers are encouraged to safely stop and park the vehicle to use a cell phone to conduct a conversation.
-Keep in mind that cell phone use rules may change from state to state and drivers are expected to observe the cell phone use laws of the jurisdiction.
+Keep in mind that cCell phone use rules may change from state to state and drivers are expected to observe the cell phone use laws of the jurisdiction. - 12.
+Routine Maintenance: All vehicles in service shall receive routine service on a regularly scheduled basis.
+Such service must be documented in writing by the service provider at the time it is provided and shall be retained for the length of ownership/use.
+Documentation and maintenance of departmentally-owned vehicles is the responsibility of the department.
+Routine maintenance shall include, but is not limited to